NLnetLabs/krill/doc/development/multi_user/authentication.md

 > 7. Client receives a response that contains an ID Token and Access Token in the response body.
 (E)
 > 8. Client validates the ID token and retrieves the End-User's Subject Identifier.

+#### Modified login form

+The Lagosta login form is NOT modified for the OpenID Connect provider, in fact it isn't used at all.
+Instead the `GET /auth/login` endpoint is responded to by `AuthProvider::get_login_url()` with a URL that directs the user to a login page location determined by OpenID Connect Discovery, and including per login attempt unique query parameter values.
 #### Architecture

 The current implementation handles concurrent requests by making onward requests to the OP in the same thread as the